Gabrielle Palmer: Lecturing and teaching

-She has worked and run short training courses for health professionals in 46 countries including Mongolia, Libya and North Korea.

 Books

-In 1988 Pandora Press (Unwin Hyman) published Palmer’s first book, The Politics of Breastfeeding.
+In 1988, Pandora Press (Unwin Hyman) published Palmer's first book, The Politics of Breastfeeding.
 It proved influential and became required reading on courses for midwives and others.
-It underwent a minor update when it was subsequently republished by Harper Collins in 1993 and a major revision for the Pinter & Martin edition which launched in 2009 and was reprinted in the same year as well as in 2011 and 2016.
-This new edition contains a new chapter Your Generous Donations Could do More Harm Than Good which is being used by the Professor of Nutrition at Columbia University to educate her students on nutrition in emergencies.
+It underwent a minor update when it was subsequently republished by HarperCollins in 1993 and a major revision for the Pinter & Martin edition that launched in 2009 and was reprinted in the same year, as well as in 2011 and 2016.
+This updated edition contains a new chapter entitled "Your Generous Donations Could do More Harm Than Good", which is being used by the Professor of Nutrition at Columbia University to educate her students on nutrition in emergencies.
 Palmer's key scholarly contributions and books are: